 “Wait patiently for the LORD.
 Be brave and courageous.
 Yes, wait patiently for the LORD.”
 Psalm 27:14

-Waiting has been one of my biggest weaknesses, and for that reason, I believe the Lord tested me the most in this area of my life.
-I was a control freak when it came to my life.
-I did everything myself because I didn’t like to rely on others.
+When I got saved, I struggled with waiting on God.
+Today, the Lord continues to test me in this area of my life.
+I’ve always been a control freak.
+I did everything for myself, I did not like to depend on others.
 Can you imagine what it’s like for a new believer to surrender completely to the Lord with this mindset?
 LOL, the first five years of my walk with Christ was an emotional rollercoaster.
-God deliberately placed me in situations where I had to learn to wait and trust Him to come through for me.
+God deliberately placed me in situations where I had to wait and trust Him to do it for me.
 I cried through the first three years.
-Being chastised by the Lord was not fun, but I got through it.
-I was like a toddler (terrible 2’s) learning to be obedient, something I knew nothing about.
+It’s not fun being chastised by the Lord, but I got through it.
+You’ve heard of toddlers and the terrible 2’s stage?
+That’s me!
+Learning to be obedient, something I knew nothing about.
 I’m not kidding when I say I’ve come a long way.
 To God be the glory for great things He has done.
 Last week I started the Journal-Chronicle Series: Finding Your Why.
-If you haven’t check it out, please do.
+If you haven’t checked it out, please do.

 This week I skipped a few entries to April 6, 2016.
-I wanted to focus on one of the many problems I was dealing with at the time.
-I was working as a Substitute Teacher for Board of Education while in Graduate School.
-I was trusting in the Lord for a position (of my heart desire) at my previous company where I was laid off.
-This entry details how I felt after I went on the second interview.
-How I used the word of God to minister back to myself to calm my nerves and emotions.
+I wanted to focus on one of the many problems I faced during that season.
+I was working as a Substitute Teacher for New York City Board of Education while in Graduate School.
+By faith, I trusted in the Lord for a position at the company I once worked at.
+In this entry, I applied the word of God to encourage myself while I waited.

 April 6, 2016

-Today as I sit in the library and continue to believe in God for this position.
-I can’t help but be a little anxious which the tells us to be anxious for nothing but with prayer and supplication make your request known to God.
-(Philippians 4:6) I left the interview feeling very hopeful.
-I feel like I made a good impression on “M.” I emailed my recruiter to ask for “M’s” email address.
-She told me to call her when I had a chance.
+Today as I sit in the library and continue to believe in God for this position, I can’t help but be anxious.
+The Word of the Lord says “be anxious for nothing but in prayer and supplication make your request known to God,” (Philippians 4:6).
+I left the interview feeling very hopeful.
+I felt like I made a good impression on “M.” I emailed my recruiter to ask for “M’s” email address.
+She said to call her when I get a chance.
 I called at lunch and left her a message.
 I’m not going to harass her, and I’m not going to stress myself out either.
 I did get to send an email to the second interviewer.
 I refuse to stress over something I have no control over.
-It’s in God’s hand, I’ve done my part, and now I need God to do His.
+It’s in the hand of God, I’ve done my part, and now I need God to do His.
 I need Him to meet me at the point of my need.
 I have turned over a new leaf in life which involves patience.
 Patience has been my biggest struggle over the years.

 I will be still and know that He is God!